justine-human/android-debug-shell/README.md

 The hope is that the tool can be used as a starting point for further development.
 It is very much a work in progress, and will be frequently updated in the near future.

-A very beta version was presented at BlackHat USA 2012: http://media.blackhat.com/bh-us-12/Turbo/Diquet/BH_US_12_Diqut_Osborne_Mobile_Certificate_Pinning_Slides.pdf
+This is forked from https://github.com/iSECPartners/android-ssl-bypass of which a very beta version was presented at BlackHat USA 2012: http://media.blackhat.com/bh-us-12/Turbo/Diquet/BH_US_12_Diqut_Osborne_Mobile_Certificate_Pinning_Slides.pdf

 Requirements
 ==================